ObjectIsAdvantag/sparkguest/README.md

-# CLI to generate Guest tokens for Cisco Spark 'Guest Issuer' Applications
+# CLI to generate Guest tokens for Webex Teams 'Guest Issuer' Applications

-'Guest Issuer' Applications allow guests (non Cisco Spark users) to persistently use the Cisco Spark platform through the Spark SDKs and Widgets.
-Check the [online documentation for details](https://developer.ciscospark.com/guest-issuer.html).
+'Guest Issuer' Applications allow guests (non Webex Teams users) to persistently use the Web cloud platform through the Teams SDKs and Widgets.
+Check the [online documentation for details](https://developer.webex.com/guest-issuer.html).

 The `sparkguest` command line interface (CLI) helps generate Guest tokens for 'Guest Issuer' applications.

-To use the tool, you'll first need to create a 'Guest Issuer' application from [Spark for Developers portal](https://developer.ciscospark.com/add-guest.html), and fetch your 'Guest Issuer' Application's organisation id and secret.
+To use the tool, you'll first need to create a 'Guest Issuer' application from [Webex for Developers portal](https://developer.webex.com/add-guest.html), and fetch your 'Guest Issuer' application's identifier and secret.
-**Note that you need a paying account to access the 'Guest Issuer' application.**
+**Note that you need a Webex Teams paying account to create 'Guest Issuer' application.**

 ## QuickStart